For all inquiries please contact sarah dot berman at vice dot com.

-From an alumni interview with UBC’s Graduate School of Journalism:
+From an alumni interview with UBC’s Graduate School of Journalism back in 2015:

 At VICE I cover national energy and environment stories: pipelines, mining disasters, climate targets, oil prices and so on.
 But because it’s VICE, I occasionally report on something truly depraved, like Alberta’s cocaine-smuggling Mennonites.
 I get a lot of press releases about drones, sex toys and cryptocurrencies.